rontarrant/gtkDcoding/docs/_posts/2019-06-14-0044-custom-dialog-iii.md

 Using this as a model, you can grab any combination of mixed data from the user, package it up, and get it back to whatever caller needs it.

-Now, let’s skip back to the `NewImageDialog`’s callback function… well, part of it, anyway…
+Now, let’s skip back to the `NewImageDialog`’s callback function... well, part of it, anyway...

 ## Retrieving the User-supplied Data